-In this protocol, participants exchange cryptographically signed messages through an arbitrary communication channel.
+A state channel framework consists of contracts as well as protocols that users run.
+In the protocols, participants exchange cryptographically signed messages through an arbitrary communication channel.
 These messages are pre-signed transactions that distribute the blockchain state or perform other tasks necessary to the channel's correct resolution.
 Next, participants deposit blockchain state into an n-of-n multisignature wallet referenced by the transactions.
 New cryptographically signed state updates having a special relationship to the original commitments can now be used to change the state and/or assets controlled by the multisignature wallet.
-The protocol that defines what kinds of messages are exchanged to ensure secure off-chain state updates is described in depth in the protocol section.

 Through a challenge-response mechanism, on-chain contracts implement methods for participants to ensure that the latest signed valid state update that pertains to their commitment can be submitted to the blockchain, guaranteeing correct resolution of the state for all users adhering to the protocol.

 Counterfactual uses a generic system of Ethereum smart contracts to support artbitrary conditional transactions of blockchain state owned by a multisignature wallet.
 For a full explaination of the contracts layer, please read the contracts subsection.

 Counterfactual has been designed to satisfy the following criteria:

 We don’t want to put anything on the chain that doesn’t need to be.
 We aim to make a generic multisignature wallet the only necessary on-chain object for a state channel.